 The son of Eliezer was Rehabiah the chief; and Eliezer had no other sons, but the sons of Rehabiah were very many.

 Proper Name #5.
-The name of Eliezer’s son Rehabiah means “Adonai Enlarges” (makes an “Ample Space”).
+The name of Eliezer’s son Rehabiah means “Adonai (the LORD) Enlarges” (makes an “Ample Space”).
 The root word that is used in the son’s name is rachav (רָחַב):

 The personal name Rehabiah means to enlarge, elongate, grow, make spacious.

-Since the central issue of the Zipporah narrative is the circumcision of the heart, then the Divine-initiative of The Helper (Adonai) involves a lot more than just the physical act of producing many sons.
+Since the central issue of the Zipporah narrative is the circumcision of the heart, then the Divine-initiative of The Helper (the Spirit of Adonai) involves a lot more than just the physical act of producing many sons.
 Specifically, it is The Helper’s will to produce sons whose hearts are enlarged, elongated, spacious, and blessed with ample (spiritual) “growth.”